syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endtabs %}

 ### CellTappedCommand and its Parameter
-When we tapped the cell, the `CellTappedCommand` binds to the command which you defined in your ViewModel.
-With this we can also use the `CellTappedCommandParameter` to be passed to the `Command` when it is executed.
+The command will be invoked while tapping a cell in the SfDataGrid.
+The instance of `DataGridCellTappedEventArgs` will be passed as the default value of the command's parameter.
+It can be customized by setting the `CellTappedCommandParameter` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}